shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: System is running.
+Precondition: System is running
-Guarantees: System will stop running.
+Guarantees: System will stop running

-1. User requests to exit the app.
+1. User requests to exit InternHunter.
 2. InternHunter prompts for confirmation.
 3. User confirms intention to exit.
 4. InternHunter exits. </br>
     Use case ends.

 #### Extensions
 2a.
 User chooses to cancel the confirmation. </br>